 I arrived at the restaurant first, with P in tow.
 Things got off to a fine start, we were shown our table, the menus for Sunday lunch and a wine list.
-We ordered a bottle of wine to share and were also brought a jug of water for the table.
+We ordered a bottle of wine to share and were also brought a jug of water to the table.
 As we relaxed, waiting for our friends to arrived we looked around.
 The restaurant it pretty nice, it’s comfortable and welcoming and although it wasn’t busy we were far from the only people there.

 Soon our friends joined us and ordered drinks.
 The waitress returned and took our lunch orders.
 Bo’Vine offers a two course Sunday lunch for £15.95 or you can have three courses for £18.95.
 I chose the smoked salmon and crab to start, followed by the roast sirloin and I got the coffee crème brûlée for dessert.
 P chose the goat’s cheese croquettes and the roast pork but skipped dessert.
 Our friends chose the goat’s cheese croquettes and the black pudding, both wanted the sirloin, one decided on the coffee crème brûlée and one on the ice cream sundae.

 All sounds lovely, right?
 Unfortunately, for whatever reason, it was around this time that the service kind of fell apart.
 Given that the restaurant wasn’t packed and that they were running a set menu, I’m not sure what went wrong, but it was a bit of a shame.

 The starters arrived and were nice enough.
 I enjoyed my salmon and crab, although it wasn’t the most enormous portion it was fresh and tasty.
 I’d order it again, I think.
 Then the mains showed up.
 Two thin slices of beef, a splash gravy, three not-especially-golden roast potatoes, suspiciously uniform Yorkshire puddings and a collection of slightly limp veg; I couldn’t decide whether it had been sautéd or roasted in too much oil.
 Oh dear.